gammasoft71/Examples_wxWidgets/README.md

 ## Others

+[AutoScroll](src/Others/AutoScroll) Shows how to create an auto scroll widget with wxPanel.

 [BitmapButtonWithLabel](src/Others/BitmapButtonWithLabel) Shows how to create a Button with Bitmap and Label widget with wxButton.

+[BoxedPanel](src/Others/BoxedPanel) Shows how to create boxed panels with wxPanel and wxBoxSizer.

-[ColoredForms](src/Others/ColoredForms) Shows how to create colored background forms.
+[ColoredFrames](src/Others/ColoredFrames) Shows how to create colored background forms.

-[ColoredTabPages](src/Others/ColoredTabPages) Shows how to create colored background tab pages.
+[CursorFromFile](src/Others/CursorFromFile) Shows how to create Cursor from cur or ani file with wxCursor.

-[Cursors](src/Others/Cursors) Shows how to assign specified cursor to control.

 [DirDialogWindowModal](src/Others/DirDialogWindowModal) Shows how to create a DirDialogWindowModal with wxDirDialog.

-[FormIcon](src/Others/FormIcon) Shows how to assign an icon to form.
+[FormIcon](src/Others/FormIcon) Shows how to assign an icon to frame.

 [GroupBoxAndCheckBox](src/Others/GroupBoxAndCheckBox) Shows how to use GroupBox and CheckBoxes.